juanhenao21/forex_response_spread_year/paper/references_text.md

 returns by 10,000 to obtain basis points (bps) as the unit of measurement.
 (Data description)

-measures how
-much the exchange rate changes in response to a given order flow.
 The higher the price impact, the more the exchange rate moves following a trade, reflecting lower liquidity.
-Moreover, if a currency i
+(Price impact)

+**The determinants of bid-ask spreads in the foreign market** The bid-ask spread represents a major component of a trader’s transaction cost.